 Compottery's vision is to develop decentralized solutions for urban households to reduce their food-scraps at home.

-Composting at home is not a novel idea, however it's not practiced in cities due to spatial constraints and lack of preparedness to take on such a task, among other reasons.
+Composting at home is not a novel idea, however it's not practiced in cities mainly due to spatial constraints and lack of preparedness or desire to take on such a task.
 So the question wasn't only about how to create a urban-friendly composting product but also how to build the support that users would need to feel equipped and confident to start composting themselves.

-Compottery is a multi-pronged approach to resolve household food waste management.
-The product, which is essentially a luxury high-rise for worms, is compact, simple to use, mess-free, and carries direct incentive for the user to want to use it (growing produce effortlessly).
-Additionally, Compottery offers beginner-level vermicomposting resources that educate with an urban perspective.
+The Terra Stack is a multi-pronged approach to resolve household food waste management.
+The product is compact, simple to use, mess-free, and carries direct incentive for the user to want to use it (growing produce effortlessly).
+Additionally, Compottery- the company behind Terra Stacks- offers beginner-level vermicomposting resources that educate with an urban perspective.

 How It Works